Georgia’s prime minister arrives in Azerbaijan | News.az

 - Politics

-Prime Minister of Georgia Irakli Garibashvili has arrived in the Republic of Azerbaijan for a working visit, News.Az reports.
+Georgian Prime Minister Irakli Garibashvili has arrived in Azerbaijan for a visit.

-A guard of honor was lined up for the Prime Minister of Georgia at Heydar Aliyev International Airport decorated with the national flags of the two countries.
+A guard of honor was lined up for the Georgian Prime Minister at the Heydar Aliyev International Airport decorated with the national flags of the two countries.

-Prime Minister Irakli Garibashvili was welcomed by Azerbaijani First Deputy Prime Minister Yagub Eyyubov, Deputy Foreign Minister Elnur Mammadov and other officials.
+At the Heydar Aliyev International Airport, Georgian PM Garibashvili was met by Azerbaijani Deputy Prime Minister Ali Ahmadov, Deputy Foreign Minister Khalaf Khalafov and other officials.